mum0n/model_size/docs/size_structured_model_snowcrab.md

 ### Computation

-#### Size structure from factorial (Poisson) model with knife edged cuts
+#### 1. Size structure from *knife edged cuts*

 Use of *apriori* information to classify individuals is a common technique.
-These bounds in size classes as well as any other stratifying factors can be used in a naive manner as a factorial approach.
-Though conceptually simple, the number of combinations quickly increases (exponentially), especially when the number of covariates increase and renders the approach impossible to utilize except as a simple didactic exercise.
-Here are a few such examples, below.
-Note, they are non-functional in real-world application.

-Here instead, to estimate areal density, we use a knife-edged cut at midpoints between modal groups.
+These bounds in size classes are used to directly compute areal density.
 This is imperfect as large groups can bleed into adjacent smaller groups.
-But it is consistent and simple.
-We will use this for modelling: either via

-- carstm (TODO -- that is to update data source as modelling approach is already complete )
-- stmv (TODO -- that is to update data source as modelling approach is already complete )
-- abm (see: projects/model_agent/julia/ )
+It is consistent and simple.
+Further, one normally uses an arithmetic average.
+If the distributional model is non-normal, a model-based approach is more elegent and can account for other (fixed) stratifying factors and even radom factors.
+Though conceptually simple, the number of combinations quickly increases (exponentially), especially when the number of covariates increase and renders the approach a challenge

 ```{r}